Configuration

 Conceptually the recipes (and classes) from the bsp and myapp layers are parsed together at the same level with the recipes of the project root.
 The recipes may reference each other freely.
 The only restriction is that a particular recipe or class must only be defined by one layer.
 It is not allowed to “overwrite” a recipe in a layer above.

 Layers must be configured in config.yaml to be picked up.
-This is just a simple list of layer names that are then expected in the layers directory:
+This is a list of either simple layer names that are then expected in the layers directory or an SCM specification where the layer is fetched from:

 layers: